pghvlaans/sbotools/man/post-release/sbotools.1.md

 [sbofind(1)](sbofind.1.md)

 Search the local copy of the repository for SlackBuilds.
-Optionally, display build queues, *README* and *info* files and installed reverse dependencies.
+Optionally, display build queues, *README* and *info* files, installed reverse dependencies and more.

 [sbohints(1)](sbohints.1.md)